 A Virtual Private Network (VPN) creates a secure, encrypted connection between a remote Windows or Mac computer and the Seattle University internal network.
 It allows access to specific secure internal systems or data that is not accessible directly from the Internet.
-If you use shared drives (i.e. T and P Drives), Colleague, RDP to your desktop computer on campus, access servers on campus, access InformSU SSRS reports, or use the EMS desktop application, you will need to download and use the VPN.
-The Virtual Private Network is available for all Seattle University faculty and staff.
-At this time, students are restricted from using the VPN and should use the VDI if they need to access university resources.
-Access for vendors is granted on a case-by-case bases.
+If you use shared drives (i.e. T Drive), Colleague, RDP to your desktop computer on campus, access servers on campus, access InformSU SSRS reports, or use the EMS desktop application, you will need to download and use the VPN.
+The Virtual Private Network is available for all Seattle University faculty, staff, and select vendors.
+Student use of VPN is limited to specific courses and must be approved by the Risk and Cybersecurity Director.
+The virtual desktop (VDI) is the best alternative for VPN.
 Please contact the Service Desk at firstname.lastname@example.org to request access.

 The VPN software, the GlobalProtect client, is supported on Windows 7 or later and Apple Mac OS 10.10 or later.
 It is not currently supported on mobile devices.
 It is very important to follow the step-by-step instructions in the Software Setup Guide when installing the VPN software on your computer.
 Click the link below to go to the Downloads page for the Software Setup Guide.